Easy Beer Can Chicken Recipe (Made on a Grill!)

 (But totally not joking.)

+- First, dry the skin of your chicken really well.
 It’s crucial to get the chicken skin as dry as you can.
 Wetness is the enemy of crispy grilled chicken skin.
 We use paper towels to pat and gently squeeze every single inch of the chicken.

 There’s no need to be all fancy and money-wasting here, using your favorite craft beer.
 Although your beer butt chicken (I don’t prefer this name, but I know many people who call it this!) will most certainly still turn out wonderful if you do.